cn2021-final/final-proj/spec.md

 ### more history

-- read the length of history
+- read the length of history [WORKING]

-- read the histories, then prompt for new commands
+- read the histories, then prompt for new commands [WORKING]

 ### new messages